A Bit About Me

 As a white, cis, hetero woman, I am constantly having to evaluate my privilege and how it differs from the experiences of the folks I work with.
 I attend lectures and workshops and actively participate in a learning space to put these skills into action.
 I will get this wrong.
 I will apologize, take accountability, and learn.
 The burden of my learning is not your responsibility, this is my work to do outside of our sessions.

-I have over fifteen years of experience as a social worker, with ten years working with survivors of trauma, mainly survivors of domestic violence.
+I have twenty years of experience as a social worker, with over ten years working with survivors of trauma, mainly survivors of domestic violence.
 I have also partnered with many families as they navigated the complexities of the child welfare system.
 I am a Licensed Clinical Social Worker, with a Bachelor and Master Degree in Social Work.

 I am certified in Eye Movement Desensitization and Reprocessing (EMDR) and also utilize mindfulness, somatic (body-centered), nervous system awareness, and cognitive behavioral techniques in my work.